dusrdev/Spawn/README.md

 #### Others

 * `SuperPills` - this is a modified version of Painkillers, it will fill all of your stats, cure insomnia, fever, and venom/poison.

+## NOTES

+To submit bug reports and or feature requests, find me on the GreenHellMods [discord](https://greenhellmodding.com/discord) server, or contact me on [telegram](https://t.me/dsr47)